-The International Peace Research Initiative was launched in 2019 at the National Institute of Advanced Studies (NIAS) with the primary objective to pursue peace research as an independent discipline outside the conflict and security studies.
-The primary activities of IPRI include research, publications, capacity-building, outreach and 'peace networks.'
+The International Peace Research Initiative (IPRI), initiated in 2018 at the National Institute of Advanced Studies (NIAS), is part of the Conflict Resolution and Peace Research Programme.
+IPRI pursues peace research as an independent discipline outside the conflict and security studies.
+The initiative aims to create a niche in peace research in developing countries and bring policy-relevant discussions through scholarly publications, young capacity-building, academic outreach and 'peace networks.'

 IPRI undertakes research on varied issues affecting a peace process every year.
-In this regard, IPRI has studied particular issues like radicalisation, sustainable peace and global protest movements.
+Of particular interest are issues like radicalisation, sustainable peace, gender roles in peacebuilding and global protest movements.
 IPRI has led discussions in identifying the types, causes and consequences of radicalisation on groups, individuals and the State.
 While focusing on peace processes, the initiative has aimed to question the rationale of each process with special reference to South Asia.
 Confounded with a new trend across the world, IPRI has presently dedicated itself in understanding the political protests and mass movements from Chile to Hong Kong.